panda-re/panda/panda/python/docs/USAGE.md

 nearly anything you can do using PANDA's C/C++ APIs.

 ## Installation
-1. Follow instructions to build PANDA regularly.
-The `install_ubuntu.sh` script will install PyPANDA for you, otherwise, when you run `build.sh` include the `--python` flag.
+Follow PANDA's build instructions.
+The `panda` docker container includes the `pandare` package.
+If you setup panda with the `install_ubuntu.sh` script, it will install PyPANDA for you.
+Otherwise, when your install instructions tell you to run `build.sh` be sure to include the `--python` flag.

 ## Example program
 This program counts the number of basic blocks executed while running `uname -a` inside a 32-bit guest.